-- Telemedia services operators.
-The Telemedia Act (Telemediengesetz) (in German) (TMG) includes public websites, social media, and other online services.
-Under the updated TMG, operators must implement technologically feasible and economically reasonable data security measures, such as encryption, regular software updates, and vendor management, to: - ensure that no unauthorized access to the services is possible; and - protect the services from attacks that could result in service interruptions. - (Section 13(7), TMG.) - Telecommunications providers.
-The Telecommunications Act (Telekommunikationsgesetz) (in German) (TKG) regulates providers of telecommunications facilities and services.
-Under the TKG, providers must:
+Operators of telemedia services must implement technologically feasible and economically reasonable measures to ensure that:

-- implement appropriate technological measures to protect against service interruptions and manage security risks (Section 109(2), TKG); and - warn customers if they detect that their network connections are being used in cyberattacks, for example, as part of a botnet (for more information on botnets and other forms of malicious software, see Practice Note, Cybersecurity Tech Basics: Malware and End User Attacks: Overview (W-003-4711)). - Electricity supply network providers.
-The Energy Economy Act requires electricity supply network providers to protect the telecommunications and IT systems necessary for safe and reliable electricity operations.
-The Federal Network Agency (Bundesnetzagentur) and BSI together support standards for documenting and implementing these and related information security requirements.
+- users are at all times able to terminate the services; - no unauthorized third-party access to the services is possible (Section 19(1), TTDSG); and - feasible protections against internally and externally caused service interruptions are in place (Section 19(4), TTDSG). - Telecommunications providers.
+The Telecommunications Act (TKG) (in German) regulates providers of telecommunications facilities and services.
+While these providers are also covered by the new TTDSG, some of the sector-specific requirements in the TKG continue to apply in parallel.
+The Federal Network Agency has published a catalogue (in German) of security requirements for telecommunications and related data processing systems.
+Under the TKG, providers must: - implement appropriate technological measures to protect against service interruptions and manage security risks (Section 165(2), TKG); and - warn customers if they detect that their network connections are being used in cyberattacks, for example, as part of a botnet (Section 169(4) and (5), TKG).
+(For more information on botnets and other forms of malicious software, see Practice Note, Cybersecurity Tech Basics: Malware and End User Attacks: Overview.). - Electricity supply network providers.
+The Energy Economy Act requires electricity supply network providers to protect the telecommunications and IT systems necessary for safe and reliable electricity operations (Section 11(1a), EnWG).
+The Federal Network Agency and BSI together support standards for documenting and implementing these and related information security requirements. - Financial entities.
+The DORA Regulation, which will apply from January 17, 2025, requires financial entities to: - continuously monitor and control the security and functioning of their information and communications technologies (ICT) systems; and - deploy appropriate ICT security tools, policies and procedures.